 *Subject to change without notice.

-The Texas A&M University Colleges of Engineering and Medicine are committed to producing a pool of lifelong-learning engineers and physicians (physicianeers) who are equipped and empowered with the knowledge, skills, and attitudes/behaviors necessary for excellence in research, education, and the practice of engineering medicine into the 21st century and beyond.
+The Texas A&M University School of Engineering Medicine is committed to producing a pool of lifelong-learning engineers and physicians (physicianeers) who are equipped and empowered with the knowledge, skills, and attitudes/behaviors necessary for excellence in research, education, and the practice of engineering medicine into the 21st century and beyond.
 We will train a “physicianeer” workforce that will design, educate, and deliver excellent primary, secondary, and tertiary healthcare to the diverse people (especially the underserved and underrepresented) of the state of Texas in both rural and urban settings, and with the capacity for global engagement.
-To this end, and in accordance with the values of our parent institution (Texas A&M University), we (engineering, medical, graduate, and post-graduate students, staff, and faculty) of the Engineering Medicine program have declared diversity as an essential component of our existential purpose.
+To this end, and in accordance with the values of our parent institution (Texas A&M University), we (engineering, medical, graduate, and post-graduate students, staff, and faculty) of the School of Engineering Medicine have declared diversity as an essential component of our existential purpose.

 We believe that diversity in all its ramifications (including but not limited to diversity of race, color, sex, socioeconomic status, religion, ethnicity, experience, age, disability, genetic information, talent, educational background, veteran status, sexual orientation, and gender identity) coupled with inclusion will breed the excellence we seek through embodying our Aggie Core Values of excellence, integrity, respect, leadership, loyalty, and selfless service.